Heidi (1965 film): Plot summary

 Heidi lives happily with her grandfather.
 She even convinces him to attend the festival so she can help the other children hoist up the new bell.
 At the end of the festival, Brigitte (uncredited), Peter's mother, is surprised to see Alp-Oehi next to her house.
 Heidi's grandfather suggests that "someone" (implying, in a non-explicit manner, himself) could repair the two uninhabited rooms she possesses next to her house, so this "someone" could live there during the winter.
 Aunt Dete travels from Frankfurt to the Swiss village where she meets Alp-Oehi while he is repairing the rooms he intends to live in with Heidi during the winter.
 Dete is employed at the Sesemann house as a cook.
-Alfred Sesemann (Ernst Schröder), a wealthy businessman and a widower, is seeking a companion for his teenage daughter Klara (Michaela May), who has been left wheelchair-bound by an illness.
+Alfred Sesemann (Ernst Schröder), a wealthy businessman and a widower, is seeking a companion for his teenage daughter Klara (Michaela May), who uses a wheelchair after an illness.
 Dete thinks Heidi could be that companion for Klara.
 During her brief meeting with Alp-Oehi, she asks the old man to let her take Heidi with her to Frankfurt, where the child will receive a good education and keep Klara company.
 Alp-Oehi knows that this city life will not fit Heidi and rejects Dete's suggestion.
 Nevertheless, Dete deceives Brigitte, Alp-Oehi, a villager and Heidi.
 She returns to Frankfurt by train, taking the child with her.
 Aunt Dete makes Heidi believe she could return to her village whenever she wants as soon as she finds a new pipe for her grandpa.
 Alerted by Brigitte, Alp-Oehi tries to stop them, but it is too late.

 At Alfred Sesemann's mansion, Heidi gets along well with Klara and helps her in every way, but Heidi's spirited manner continually annoys Klara's stuffy governess, Miss Rottenmeier (Margot Trooger), who is shocked to learn that the eight-year-old does not know how to read and she frowns on Heidi's manners and language.
 Heidi declares she does not want to learn to read because it will prevent her from rambling in the mountains she loves so much.
 Miss Rottenmeier cannot make her change her mind because of the antagonism the governess establishes between her and Heidi.
 The other members of the household staff grow very fond of Heidi, especially Sebastian (Rudolf Vogel), the butler.
 All the while, as Aunt Dete promised, Heidi hopes to be allowed to return to her beloved mountains and live with her grandfather again.
 One day, Heidi leaves the mansion, walks to the cathedral and climbs up to its tower to see her mountains, but to no avail.